 It is the responsibility of employers, owners, constructors and supervisors to ensure all workplace parties comply with the OHSA and its regulations.

-The employer is required to ensure that the basic mandatory health and safety awareness training for all supervisors and workers in the workplace is done.
+The employer is required to ensure basic mandatory health and safety awareness training is completed by all supervisors and workers.

-For more information on legal responsibilities please visit: e-Laws: Occupational Health and Safety Act.
+For more information on legal responsibilities, please visit the Occupational Health and Safety Act.

 Employers, supervisors and trainers should emphasize the need for new and young workers to communicate any questions or concerns they may have about workplace hazards.